 Adjusting the temperature is an easy process.
 Some water heaters have a dial that lets you adjust the temperature simply by turning.
 Other water heaters have a temperature setting hidden behind a panel.
 After removing the panel, you can easily adjust the gauge with a screwdriver before replacing the panel.

 In some cases, it may be easier to adjust the temperature at the source rather than impacting the entire household water supply.
 The mixture of hot and cold water available in a shower or tub can be controlled by adjusting the shower valve stem, the control found under the faucet.
 The process will depend on the type of faucet you have in your shower in tub, but in general you’ll follow these steps:

-If you’re in the Denver area, Quality First Service Groupcan help.
-Click here for more information on our water heater repair services.
+If you’re still in need of help with your shower, give a call to a Denver plumber you can trust like Quality First Service Group.
+Click here for more information on our water heater repair services in Denver Metro!